adambard/learnxinyminutes-docs/matlab.html.markdown

 % Command syntax:
 load myFile.mat y % no parentheses, and spaces instead of commas
 % Note the lack of quote marks in command form: inputs are always passed as
 % literal text - cannot pass variable values.
-Also, can't reveive output:
+Also, can't receive output:
 [V,D] = eig(A)  % this has no equivalent in command form